 Eshqua Bog Natural Area is a 0.5 mile loop trail located near Woodstock, Vermont and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 Very easy trail.
 More like a 20 minute walk.
 The bog is very pretty with lots of dragonflies and butterflies.
 A good detour if you are driving between Woodstock and Hartland with little kids.

 This is a beautiful spot for viewing flowering plants in the bog.
 It's a very short walk but if you time it right the ladyslippers will be in bloom, some time between Memorial Day and July 4th.
 The boardwalks can be slippery when wet.

 Best light from r photography would be mid-morning and mid-afternoon, when the light isn't directly overhead.

 Trail can be wet, it is a bog afterall.